zw-normal/pycallgraph/README.md

     ```shell script
     ./venv/bin/python build_func_deps_dot.py -h
     ```
-   The output png file(s) and node names in the png file(s) is in the format of `funcname_minargs_maxargs`, as the tool differentiate functions with both their names and the number of arguments.
+   The output png file(s) and node names in the png file(s) is in the format of `funcname_minargs_maxargs_type`, as the tool differentiate functions with both their names and the number of arguments.

    It is recommended for complex Python code keeping the `upstream_cutoffs` and `downstream_cutoff` lower than 4, or it will take too much time to generate the result.
 It is also recommended to set one of parameters to 0 if sometimes the output png layout is confusing.